We’ve got an amazing list of places to visit in Utah, but if you’re specifically looking for things to do in the summer…

 Permits/Passes are required to visit many areas in the Cedar Mesa and Bears Ears region.
 These permits and their associated fees help protect and manage this sensitive landscape.

-8. Visit Loveland Living Planet Aquarium
+8. Visit Loveland Living Planet Aquarium in the Summer

 Home to more than 4,000 animals representing 650 species, the Living Planet Aquarium showcases ecosystems from around the planet including kelp forests, coral reefs, the deep ocean, Antarctic waters, Asian cloud forests, South American rain forests, and the waterways of Utah.